 The liquefaction of natural gas makes the transport and storage of natural gas easy and economic while also providing easy access to the energy source around the world.
 The advantage of LNG over natural gas is the possibility to supply natural gas to the areas which are not connected to the natural gas network, and to exchange the fuel used on roads, railways, in air and maritime transport with LNG-based gaseous fuel and transport smaller quantities.
 The biggest disadvantage of LNG is the relatively high cost of the liquefaction and regasification processes.

-Supplying Tallink Megastar with LNG is the first project of this kind that Eesti Gaas has implemented.
+Bunkering Tallink Megastar with LNG (watch the video) is the first project of this kind that Eesti Gaas has implemented.
 This topic is becoming increasingly relevant – notably, the sulphur content of marine fuel cannot exceed 0.10 per cent since 2015.

 There are three possibilities to fulfil this requirement: start using special fuel with low sulphur content, install purification equipment, or start using liquefied natural gas.
 LNG offers a good combination of ecological and economical benefits while enabling to save on fuel costs and comply with the environmental protection norms.
 The European Union has adopted a plan of action which foresees the development of an LNG bunkering network between the main ports of the member states by the year 2025.